John Cassidy on why Obama shouldn’t write James Holmes out of history: http://nyr.kr/QtuGXj

 … As long as his name and his heinous acts live on in the public consciousness, there may be some chance of reform.

-One thought on “”
+One response to “”